Bridging KS1 and KS2

 Alternatively, you can phone school and leave a message via the office or pop in and see us at the end of the day.

 At the start of each term, we will send out a Phase 2 Newsletter via ParentPay.
 The newsletter outlines relevant information for that term.
-Here is our Spring 2019 Newsletter.
+Here is our Summer 2019 Newsletter.

 For more detail of our curriculum for this term, follow the link below.